cloud-native-canada/k8s_setup_tools/docs/kubectl_tooling/krew.md

 ## Krew

-`Krew` is an example of such a plugin that act as a plugin manager for kubectl.
+`Krew` is an example of such a kubectl plugin that act as a plugin manager for kubectl.
 It pre-dates the plugin addition in kubectl and may seem useless now, but it still has it's role to play.

 ### Install